ISDCF/Sign-Language-Video-Encoding/README.md

 $ encode-vp9-wav sign-language.mp4
 ```

-This will generate a wav file suitable for inclusiong on channel 15 of a DCP.
+This will generate a wav file suitable for inclusion on channel 15 of a DCP.

 ### Decoding